-When I worked at an agency, I forbade my team from using a bad word – keyword.
-When people think of the keyword, they get so laser-focused, they become obsessed and often miss out on big opportunities.
+When I worked at an agency, I forbade my team from using a bad word: “keyword.”
+When people think of the keyword, they become so laser-focused that they become obsessed and often miss out on significant opportunities.

-Google, in its algorithm nowadays, isn’t necessarily thinking of a keyword.
-They’re thinking more in terms of topic.
-If you’ve been doing SEO for a while, you probably remember when we used to produce a page for lawyers and another page for attorneys, to hit both words.
+Nowadays, Google doesn’t necessarily think of a keyword in its algorithm.
+They’re thinking more about the topic.
+If you’ve been doing SEO for a while, you probably remember when we used to produce a page for lawyers and another for attorneys, to hit both words.
 But now, Google knows they’re synonymous.
 We need to stop thinking in terms of the keyword and instead think in terms of our topic.

-If we start to think about what our potential customers are searching for, it will prevent us from making some common SEO mistakes.
-We start to think in terms of our customers rather than our own internal marketing jargon.
-I had a client that was trying to promote high-performance sports undergarments.
+If we start thinking about what our potential customers are searching for, it will prevent us from making common SEO mistakes.
+We start to think about our customers rather than our internal marketing jargon.
+I had a client who was trying to promote high-performance sports undergarments.
 They spent millions of dollars on a branding campaign about high-performance sports undergarments.
 That’s great, except that nobody knows what a high-performance sports undergarment is (it’s underwear).

-This is especially true when it comes to B2B companies.
-We will be happy, I guarantee you, to take money from someone who searched for the wrong thing.
+This is especially true for B2B companies.
+I guarantee you that we will be happy to take money from someone who searched for the wrong thing.
 So, think about it in terms of how your audience is looking for it.

 Reliable Acorn will help you create a custom digital marketing strategy that does just that.